mlswg/mls-protocol/draft-ietf-mls-protocol.md

 enables existing members to incorporate a handshake message into the transcript without having to store the whole MLSPlaintext structure.

-When a new one-member group is created (which requires no GroupOperation), the `interim_transcript_hash` field is set to the zero-length octet string.
+When a new group is created, the `interim_transcript_hash` field is set to the zero-length octet string.

 ## Direct Paths